 Instead of using individual spices and prepare the curry from scratch, I used a few tablespoons of ready-made korma paste, something that you can find in most supermarkets and will make your life a lot easier, especially if you find cooking with spices a little daunting.

-This easy korma curry is also a great way to use up any vegetables you have left in the fridge.
+This easy vegetable korma curry is also a great way to use up any veggies you have left in the fridge.
 Anything from green beans and peppers to parsnips and mushrooms will work a treat.

 All you need is approximately 1kg of fresh vegetables!
 Just chop all veggies so that they are roughly the same size and follow the steps below.